 "DISABLED" ISN'T A BAD WORD

-Words only carry the meaning we as society attach to them.
+Words only carry the meaning we as a society attach to them.
 That’s how stigmas are created.
 Therefore, no word is inherently bad until we attach meaning and context to it.
 It is important to note that words evolve over time and change meaning based on societal views and world events.
-For example, there was a time where “retard” and “cripple” were not derogatory terms like they are now.
+For example, there was a time when “retard” and “cripple” were not derogatory terms like they are now.

 Like anything that has to do with one’s identity, it is ultimately up to each individual to decide what they are comfortable with.
 I’d love to hear your perspective.